czhu-carecloud/cleanStart/README.md

 -c: also removes all node_modules, yarn.lock, and package-lock.json files before installing

--f: tells the script to run only corresponding to the subset of folders passed in as an array under the first line of the app. open file and add/remove folder names that you desire to run the script on and then run this script with this flag.
+-f: tells the script to run only on a subset of folders passed in as an array under the first line of the app. open file and add/remove folder names that you desire to run the script on and then run this script with this flag.